jeremiahwongyip/gabriel-clinic/docs/prompts.md

 ---

+awesome job so far! now, please think deeper and think harder to deeply explore thoroughly and systematically how best to re-imagine the final merged version of `Project Requirements Document v3.1`, emphasizing improved UI/UX aesthetics and usability, warm and comforting landing page that is easy even for older folks to understand and navigate.
+The website must also look modern and beautiful and pleasing at the same time.
+Add some testimonials will help to attract and retain customers.
+Then meticulously create an implementation plan to create the Prisma schema file + seed script. review and validate the plan and let me approve. thank you, my most trusty coding expert!

+---

 awesome job in meticulously and methodically re-imagining the redesign and transformation of the website! please keep up the good work! please meticulously review my vision below and compare it critically with your redesign and transformation vision.

 ---